usefulmana/secure-chat-app/README.md

 ### Changed

-* Restyling of the application
+* Slight Restyling of the application

 ## [0.5] - 2020-09-18